molpopgen/ancestry_graph/notes.md

    ancestry change propagation
 [] Need API to mark a node as sample
    (low priority for this prototype)
+[] Ancestry change for a sample node should always be None (I think...?)

 ## General issues.